 How To Open Enclosure To Guests

 So, you may be wondering how to let your guests walk around with Grizzly Bears in Frontier’s Planet Zoo.
-Okay, maybe not Bears, as that would DEFINITELY lower your guest happiness.
-However, you can allow your guests to walk around with their favourite furballs using a guest entrance gate in Planet Zoo.
+Okay, maybe not Bears, as that would DEFINITELY lower your guest’s happiness.
+However, you can allow your guests to walk around with their favorite furballs using a guest entrance gate in Planet Zoo.

 Look at those donations flying in!
 Guests are much happier when they can be close to the animals.
 You can build paths within the enclosures, allowing your guests to walk around in awe at your wildlife.

 Here you can see I’ve built a path from the habitat guest entrance gate.
-Like I said, leave enough room for a decent sized path when building the habitat guest entrance.
+As I said, leave enough room for a decent-sized path when building the habitat guest entrance.

 Build your habitat as normal, adding the guest entrance gate when you’ve finished.
 Guests will flock to the enclosure and marvel at being close to the animals.

 With this new discovery, I’ve been putting less glass on my habitats.
 I was finding that too much glass meant the guests would watch the animals from outside the habitat, rather than going in.
 Subsequently, they’d moan about the view (which gets really tiresome).